dbt-labs/dbt-athena/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 - [ ] You followed [contributing section](https://github.com/dbt-athena/dbt-athena#contributing)
-- [ ] You added unit tests if not possible and necessary
+- [ ] You added unit testing when necessary
-- [ ] You added functional testing
+- [ ] You added functional testing when necessary